 I. The treatment usually involves three main stages.
 They are the following:

 1 stage.
 Treatment of the active phase of the disease in the hospital.

 2 stage.
 Rehabilitation in a sanatorium or at home (the patient is put on sick-leave for some days).

-3 stage.
 Regular medical check-ups and preventive treatment.